aspisov/aspisov/README.md

-Interested in LLM alignment research.
+Interested in large language models and reinforcement learning.